Benchjoker/XGBoost/README.md

 <center>
 <img src="xgboost2.JPG">

+**XGBoost project - binary classification and regression models** (https://github.com/Benchjoker/XGBoost/blob/master/XGBoost.ipynb) - This notebook demonstrates how to use XGBoost for classification and regression problems to maximize the prediction accuracy and uncover complex risk factor relationships.

 ### Table of Contents:
 1. Goals and final targets definition
 2. Data preparation for modeling, various models and encoding technique	analysis: